ManuLopezA/HideOrHunt/README.md

-# Hide or Hunt
+# HIDE OR HUNT

 **Hide or Hunt**❇ is a demo of a multiplayer video game developed by **EstoEsUnaDemo**, a team consisting of Martí Comas, David Gómez, and myself.
-We created this project as part of our final coursework for the Higher Education Degree in Multiplatform Application Development with a specialization in Video Games.
+We created this project as part of our final coursework for the Higher Education Degree in **Multiplatform Application Development with a specialization in Video Games** at **IES Sabadell**.
 Our development period spanned from April to June 2024.

 ## How to Play